MicrosoftDocs/azure-docs/articles/private-5g-core/collect-required-information-for-a-site.md

 ## Prerequisites

-You must have completed all of the steps in [Allocate subnets and IP addresses](complete-private-mobile-network-prerequisites.md#allocate-subnets-and-ip-addresses) and [Order and set up your Azure Stack Edge Pro device(s)](complete-private-mobile-network-prerequisites.md#order-and-set-up-your-azure-stack-edge-pro-devices) for your new site.
+You must have completed all of the steps in [Allocate subnets and IP addresses](complete-private-mobile-network-prerequisites.md#allocate-subnets-and-ip-addresses), [Allocate User Equipment (UE) IP address pools](complete-private-mobile-network-prerequisites.md#allocate-user-equipment-ue-ip-address-pools), and [Order and set up your Azure Stack Edge Pro device(s)](complete-private-mobile-network-prerequisites.md#order-and-set-up-your-azure-stack-edge-pro-devices) for your new site.

 ## Collect Mobile Network Site resource values